my17560/dokuwiki-template-readthedokus/README.md

 ## Notes

-#### Sidebar format ####
+### Sidebar Format ###

-Use strong for captions, lists of links for items.
+Use strong for captions, and lists for items.
 Anything other than that won't be styled, so use your own styles for them.

 E.g.
 ```